dsogari/doml/packages/core/syntax.md

 - `.` — character placeholder
 - `+` — variable-length repetition

-Escape sequences are typically handled by the preprocessor or parser, i.e., they almost never reach the renderer.
+They are typically handled by the processor or parser, almost never reaching the renderer.
+This section explains the various types of escape sequences.

 ### Break-control